Mustaballer/JavaDesktopSudokuDemo/README.md

 # Java Sudoku Game

 The popular sudoku puzzle game delivered in javaFx.
+This was created in Eclipse java.

 ![Sudoku Snap](https://snipboard.io/yUsuSl.jpg)